sravindr1/tensorflow_bike_classification/README.md

 # tensorflow_bike_classification

 This project aims at building a CNN to classify bike images into either road bike class or a mountain bike class.
-The project consists of two .py files
+The project consists of one train.py for training the CNN.
-1. train.py

   * Load Images , label them and form dataset(train,test)
   * Build CNN model in tenforflow
   * Train CNN model for the train dataset and print train accuracy
+  * Test CNN model on the test set

 To run the train.py provide it with the data path of the directory containing the folders downloaded from [this link](https://drive.google.com/drive/folders/1ywyfiAEI0ql81gMy58UeamWvV7u9xGn9?usp=sharing) .